jrkerns/pylinac/docs/source/winston_lutz.rst

 * **Gantry**: This is when all axes but gantry are at value 0, e.g. gantry=45, coll=0, couch=0.
 * **Collimator**: This is when all axes but collimator are at value 0.
 * **Couch**: This is when all axes but the couch are at value 0.
-* **Combo**: This is when any two or more axes are not at 0.
+* **GB Combo**: This is when either the gantry or collimator are non-zero but the couch is 0.
+* **GBP Combo**: This is where the couch is kicked and the gantry and/or collimator are rotated.

 **Analysis definitions**
 Given the above terms, the following calculations are performed.

-* **Maximum 2D CAX->BB distance**: Analyzes all images for BB-to-rad field center distances.
+* **Maximum 2D CAX->BB distance (scalar, mm)**: Analyzes all images individually for the maximum 2D distance from rad field center to the BB.
-* **Median 2D CAX->BB distance**: Analyzes all images for BB-to-rad field center distances.
+* **Median 2D CAX->BB distance (scalar, mm)**: Same as above but the median.
-* **Shift of BB to isocenter**: The instructions of how to move the BB/couch in order to place the BB at the determined isocenter.
+* **Shift of BB to isocenter (vector, mm)**: The instructions of how to move the BB/couch in order to place the BB at the determined isocenter.
-  This uses **all** image types, however, axes where the image is parallel to the radiation field are not considered.
-E.g. when calculating the vertical shift over the images, the image where gantry is 0 is not considered since vertical cannot be accurately determined.
-  Technically, pylinac will find the 2D shift from BB to rad field, then apply a 3D geometric transformation according to the gantry angle to get the shift values.
-* **Gantry 3D isocenter diameter**: Analyzes only the gantry axis images (see above image types).
+* **Gantry 3D isocenter diameter (scalar, mm)**: Analyzes only the gantry axis images (see above image types).
 Applies backprojection of the
   CAX in 3D and then minimizes a sphere that touches all the 3D backprojection lines.
+* **Gantry+Collimator 3D isocenter diameter (scalar, mm)**: Same as above but also considers Collimator and GB Combo images.
-* **[Couch, Collimator] 2D isocenter diameter**: Analyzes only the collimator or couch images to determine the planar circle size of the isocenter according to the axis in question.
-These are treated separately because the 2D diameter of the couch is in the plane normal to the vertical axis and the collimator planar isocenter size is normal to the CAX.
+* **[Couch, Collimator] 2D isocenter diameter (scalar, mm)**: Analyzes only the collimator or couch images to determine the size of the isocenter according to the axis in question.
+The maximum distance between any of the points is the isocenter size.
+  The couch and collimator are treated separately for obvious reasons.
 If no images are given that rotate about the axis in question (e.g. cardinal gantry angles only) the isocenter size will default to 0.
-* **[Maximum, All][Gantry, Collimator, Couch, Combo, EPID] RMS deviation**: Analyzes the images for the axis in question to determine the overall RMS inclusive of all 3 coordinate axes (vert, long, lat).
+* **[Maximum, All][Gantry, Collimator, Couch, GB Combo, GBP Combo, EPID] RMS deviation (array of scalars, mm)**: Analyzes the images for the axis in question to determine the overall RMS inclusive of all 3 coordinate axes (vert, long, lat).
 I.e. this is the overall displacement as a function of the axis in question.
   For EPID, the displacement is calculated as the distance from image center to BB for all images with couch=0.
 If no images are given that rotate about the axis in question (e.g. cardinal gantry angles only) the isocenter size will default to 0.